rashidmeras/EVA_PHASE1/Assignment4/Fourth/readme.md

 1. New optimizer known as SGD along with loss method known as binary_crossentropy.
 2. Learning Rate Scheduler

-Tune into the colab notebook for more details and to see how these Networks are pushed for their ultimate performance of
+Tune into the colab notebook for more details and to see how these Networks are pushed for their ultimate performance.

 > * **Network Type4**: With Total params=**11,336** and Validation Accuracy=**99.9%**
 > * **Network Type5**: With Total params=**5,408** and Validation Accuracy=**99.8%**